On October 17, 2025, the FLA Executive Board will formally approve the Legislative Platform 2026. The platform below is a draft version.

 Important Dates

-Congratulations on a successful Advocacy Campaign for 2021-2022!
-Florida lawmakers approved a $112 billion dollar budget that includes increases for library funding.
-The results of the 2022 FLA platform’s requests were as follows:
+Congratulations on a successful 2025 Advocacy Campaign!
+Florida lawmakers approved a budget that includes mixed successes for library funding.
+The results of the 2025 FLA platform’s requests were as follows:

 Advocacy Resources